knative/docs/blog/docs/articles/enhancing-the-knative-experience.md

 During the early weeks of my mentorship, I dedicated significant time to planning the research process.
 This involved [setting goals, defining objectives, framing key questions, hypotheses, and selecting appropriate methodologies](https://github.com/knative/ux/blob/main/user-research/contributor-research/Introduction.md).
 To commence the research phase, I sifted through contributor data spanning from January 1, 2023, to February 29, 2024, in order to identify potential interview candidates.

-We conducted a total of twelve interviews, targeting a diverse range of contributors, including 2 newcomers, 3 active contributors, 3 inactive contributors, and 4 maintainers.
+We conducted a total of 12 interviews, targeting a diverse range of contributors, including 2 newcomers, 3 active contributors, 3 inactive contributors, and 4 maintainers.
 (For detailed demographics please click [here](https://github.com/knative/ux/blob/main/user-research/contributor-research/README.md#demographics)) The objective of these interviews was to address key questions and unearth insightful experiences from contributors and maintainers within the Knative community.
 It was particularly tough to get interviews with inactive contributors because many weren't using CNCF Slack anymore.
 However, during the latter half of the project, we did manage to interview three of them, which provided significant insights.

 The qualitative data gathered from each interview was analyzed using the affinity mapping technique to identify recurring themes.
 Additionally, tree diagrams were employed for root cause analysis to gain deeper insights into some underlying issues.